 You scan the other products within quick reach and find yourself eyeing the shampoo bottle.
 Both products create a lather and wash away oil and impurities.
 So, can you use shampoo as body wash?
-The reverse can also happen: an empty shampoo bottle may have you asking, "Can I use body wash as shampoo?"
+The reverse can also happen: an empty shampoo bottle may have you asking, "Can you use body wash as shampoo?"
 This guide will give you the answer about whether it's a good idea to use body wash as shampoo, so you can make an informed decision the next time you have one of those uh-oh moments.

 What Is Shampoo?

 Before we get into whether or not you can use shampoo as a body wash, you need to know a little bit about what each type of beauty product actually is.
 You likely know shampoo is a viscous liquid cleanser used to clean scalp hair, but how exactly does it produce those results?

 Let's start with why you need shampoo in the first place.
 Throughout the day, environmental impurities build up on your scalp.
 Your body is also producing natural oil called sebum to hydrate your scalp skin.
 That mixture of impurities and excess sebum can cause your hair to look greasy, lose volume or have an unpleasant smell.

 Simply rinsing your hair with water isn't enough to clean it.
 That's because sebum and many common impurities are oils that water won't mix with.
 Shampoo is the solution to this problem.
 It contains cleansing agents called surfactants that lower the surface tension of oils.
 By doing so, they allow water to mix with oily substances more readily so that they can be washed away.